Cambodia, The Kingdom of Wonder, is a safe place to live, work and volunteer as long as you follow sensible precautions and stay alert.

 Cambodia remains heavily affected by landmines and unexploded ordnance from the American bombing campaign of the early 1970s.

-In short: don’t stray off main routes in rural areas, including around temple complexes and don’t pick up metal objects.
+In short, don’t stray off main routes in rural areas, including areas around temple complexes and don’t pick up metal objects.

 Road travel in Cambodia